The Math Department offers free tutoring for Math 129, Monday-Friday. Click here to see the schedule.

 Additional homework and/or quizzes may be assigned by instructors.
 Be sure to check with your instructor.

-These calendars are to be used as guidelines.
 Individual course sections may deviate from the suggested calendar.
 Be sure to check with your instructor.
-The course policy here is only the portion common to all instructors.
 Please read your instructor's section policy for more details.

 COMMON FINAL EXAM INFORMATION